The following are selected posts from my Facebook author page (1/20/21--3/22/21):

-Some people wonder how I can resonate so deeply with voices so seemingly contradictory: Eckhart Tolle, Darryl Bailey, John Butler, Barry Magid, Mooji, Shiv Sengupta, Rupert Spira—to name but a few I have shared on my FB pages.
+Some people wonder how I can resonate so deeply with voices so seemingly contradictory: Toni Packer, Karl Renz, Eckhart Tolle, Jim Newman, John Butler, Darryl Bailey, Mooji, Barry Magid, Rupert Spira—to name but a few I have recommended and deeply enjoyed.
 Then again, you might have detected similarly diverse strands in my own writings and talks, and you might wonder how I can live with all those seemingly conflicting perspectives or aspects of myself?
 Or you might enjoy and contain similarly diverse perspectives, tastes and resonances within yourself.
 And you might want to know which one is right?
 Or which has the highest truth?
 Here’s a Zen koan that might offer a response to these perplexing questions:

 What is the sharpest sword?

 Every branch of coral holds up the moon.